mtaung/realmstats/README.md

 ## Disclaimer:

-This code was written over the course of 1-2 days as a demonstration to assist teaching of *"real world"* python to a young highschool student.
+This code was written over the course of a couple of days as a demonstration to assist teaching of *"real world"* python to a young highschool student.
 Readability was prioritised first and foremost and no guarantees of security, stability, or optimality are ensured.